Skip to main content

 1. Run both the VS Code frontend and the workspace container on your developer machine

-2. Run the VS Code frontend on your developer machine yet the workspace container on a shared Docker environment
+2. Run the VS Code frontend on your developer machine, yet the workspace container on a shared Docker environment

 Looking at the first option with everything on your developer machine:

-DataOps Development Environment with local deployment diagram __shadow__
+DataOps development environment with local deployment diagram !!shadow!!

-With just your computer, you can accelerate development using the DDE DevPod and keep your development credentials on your local machine.
+With just your computer, you can accelerate development using the DevPod and keep your development credentials on your local machine.
 Please note the known issues for MAC Users.

 The only additional prerequisite is to install Docker on your machine.
 However, if installing Docker locally is not an option, consider running the actual execution environment on a remote server (usually Linux):

-DataOps Development Environment with remote deployment diagram __shadow__
+DataOps Development Environment with remote deployment diagram !!shadow!!

 The simplest way to do this is to use the Remote SSH extension in VS Code to connect to the remote computer and clone your repo that contains your devcontainer.json file or create a new one as described in setting up and configuration.